 Remember, each of your roles must include at least one technical skill.
-You may find using a logbook (PDF) useful so you’re tracking relevant examples of skills you’ve obtained.

 If you are supported by a mentor who is a CPA, FCPA or IFAC member, they can sign-off your claim.
 Appointing a mentor is optional, but we encourage our Associate members to do so as a mentor can provide you with guidance and support throughout your CPA Program.

 3. Verify your experience

 When your experience claim form (PDF) has been signed-off, you’re ready to submit it to CPA Australia for verification.